 - Click on the More for options menu.

 - Select the Settings menu from the menu list.

 - Switch to the Reset Settings tab from the left sidebar.

 - Click on the Restore settings to their default values.

 - Hit in the confirmation dialog box, and wait for the process to complete.

 So with this, we round off the guide on fixing the Page Unresponsive Error in the Microsoft Edge browser.
 We have shared six different fixes for the same.
-You can try one or more of the mentioned solutions, and we are sure that it will fix the underlying issue.
+You can try one or more of the mentioned solutions, and we are sure it will fix the underlying issue.

 Please let us know in the comments section which spelled out success in fixing the Page Unresponsive error message in the Microsoft Edge browser.